Sternberger Artists Center

 The Sternberger Artists Center is a thriving creative studio space for a diverse group of talented professional artists and writers in Greensboro.

-The current studio tenants include recipients of prestigious fellowships by the National Endowment for the Arts and the North Carolina Arts Council, visual artists working on important commissions, an emerging leader of the City’s mural scene, nationally recognized novelists, and faculty members of UNCG and NC A&T.
+The current studio tenants include recipients of prestigious fellowships by the National Endowment for the Arts and the North Carolina Arts Council, visual artists working on important commissions, nationally recognized novelists, and faculty members of UNCG and NC A&T.

 The Center is also an active member of the Dunleath and East Greensboro neighborhoods, hosting community events, fundraisers for local schools and nonprofits, and musicians for the popular Dunleath Porchfest every June.